-The LCD keypads can initiate a system default by pressing the 1 & 3 keys together, while in programming mode.
+Simultaneously pressing the 1 & 3 keys while in programming mode initiates a system default..
 The system will then default and go through the reset sequence.

 USER CODE DEFAULT (LCD keypads only)

 The User codes can be reset to the default state by pressing the 7 & 9 keys on the LCD keypad at the same time, while in programming mode.
 This will bring the user codes back to the original default settings for that keypad only.